FREE UK SHIPPING ON £50 | HANDCRAFTED IN THE UK

 Palm wax

 Palm wax candles are known for their long-lasting burn time and beautiful appearance, as they often form crystals on the surface of the wax.
 Palm wax is made from the oil of palm trees.
-If it is responsibly sourced and biodiversity assured, it is a sustainable vegan alternative as palm trees are a renewable resource.
+IF IT’S RESPONSIBLY SOURCED and biodiversity is assured, it is a sustainable vegan alternative as palm trees are a renewable resource.

 Rapeseed wax